Catherine22/Algorithm/README.md

   - Connected Graph - While there is at least one path between every pair of vertices, the graph will be connect.
 If you wanna find out a path which is able to traversal the whole graph, try to run BFS from every vertex and make sure the status of each vertex is VISITED.
 See more in ``` public Vertex<E> bfs(){...} ```
   - [DirectedGraph]

-  > There are two arrays, I stores all vertexes in vertexes[] and another array adjMatrix[][], a two-dimensional Edge<E> array, which is used to copy down edges.
+  > There are two arrays - all vertexes would be stored in vertexes[]. adjMatrix[][], a two-dimensional Edge<E> array, which is used to copy down edges.
 For example, if adjMatrix[i][j] is not empty, that means there's an edge from i to j.<br>
   > Edge<E> is a user-defined class.
 It contains data, weight and status.

 ## Tree

 ### Binary Tree
 ![tree][1]
-  - This is a special case of Graph.
+  - A special case of Graph.
   - Performance

 |    | vector | list | tree |